bcleonard/duplicati-el7/README.md

 # duplicati-el7

-Files to create a duplicati rpm
+Files necessary to build a duplicait rpm for el7